 A fantastic volunteer-based resource in operation since 1984, Operation Red Nose (Opération Nez Rouge) offers a designated driver service completely free of charge to the driving public across Canada.

 Alco Prevention Canada proposes a membership-based designated driver service, which means that you need to pay a membership fee to begin using the service.
-Members then pay a by-the-kilometre rate for every drive home.
+Members then pay by the kilometer for every drive home.
 Membership fees range from $25 to $65 depending on location.
 Service is available until 4 a.m.

 Extrême Limite also offers membership packages to licensed bars and restaurants.
 Special one-day corporate event memberships to cover special events can be purchased as well.
-Extrême Limite services the Greater Montreal Area including the Island of Montreal and Laval as well as part of the North shore and South shore.
+Extrême Limite services the Greater Montreal Area including the Island of Montreal and Laval as well as part of the North and South.

 Point Zero 8 proposes lifetime membership with fees starting at $140.
 Once a member, each service call is extra with rates varying significantly, starting at $25.
 Note that a $1-per-minute waiting fee applies after the driver has waited 15 minutes on location in addition to the cost of the ride home.
 Service is available from 6 p.m. until 4 a.m seven nights a week.